Wonder Gadot: 2017: two-year-old season

 Wonder Gadot's career debut was at Woodbine Racetrack on August 26, 2017.
 In an unusual first step, Wonder Gadot was not entered in a maiden special weight for her first race, but an allowance race against fillies who had raced before.
 In the seven-furlong turf race, Wonder Gadot stalked the pace set by 32–1 longshot Without a Doubt, overtaking her entering the stretch and drawing away to win by four lengths.

 Wonder Gadot made her next start in the Grade I Natalma Stakes, run at a distance of one mile on the turf.
 She went off as the 2–1 favorite in a field of nine that included fillies from Canada, America and Europe.
 At the start, Golden Orb bumped into Capla Temptress, who in turn bumped into Wonder Gadot.
 Wonder Gadot then settled in midpack for the first half mile before making her move around the final turn.
 However, she could not match the finishing kick of Capla Temptress and finished third.

 On October 7, Wonder Gadot went off as the even-money favorite in a field of four in the Mazarine Stakes.
-Running for the first time on Woodbine's Tapeta (artificial dirt) surface, she went straight to the early lead and set an easy pace.
+Running for the first time on Woodbine's Tapeta surface, she went straight to the early lead and set an easy pace.
 Down the stretch, she drew away from the field to win by six lengths.
 Jockey Patrick Husbands commented that though she was more relaxed on the turf, "she's the real deal" on the main track.

 The win encouraged her connections to enter her in the Breeders' Cup Juvenile Fillies at Del Mar Racetrack on November 4.
 After racing far back early, she encountered traffic problems and could only finish sixth.
 On December 2, she bounced back to win the Demoiselle Stakes on the main track at Aqueduct Racetrack by 3 3/4 lengths after stalking the early pace.
 "I was happy where she put me," said her new jockey, John Velazquez.
 "She was going very comfortable and got away from the horses pretty easily.
 She has a beautiful stride.
 I was very happy with the way she did it."

 With her record of three wins (each coming on a different track surface) and a third from five starts, Wonder Gadot won the Sovereign Award for Canadian Champion Two-Year-Old Filly.